gladiaio/gladia/README.md

 ## As a new developer, very first steps in full control

-We created a [dedicated page](./src/howto101.md) with detailed instructions on how, as a new develper, to perform few actions.
+We created a [dedicated page](./src/howto101.md) with detailed instructions on how, as a new develper, to perform few first steps actions.
 The objective is for the new developer to be in full control while performing the following first steps :

 1. To be able to build and run your own image based on the repository sources
 2. Make a first API call to your own newly running container